MicrosoftDocs/azure-stack-docs/azure-stack/user/network-howto-vpn-tunnel.md

 # Intent: As an Azure Stack Operator, I want < what? > so that < why? >
 ---

-# How to set up a multiple site-to-site VPN tunnel
+# How to set up a multiple site-to-site VPN tunnel in Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*